• home

 Closed: Closed access

-Not Available: Unspecified Access Rights
+Unspecified: Unspecified Access Rights

 Article Processing Charges (APC)

-The fee charged by publishers in order to publish a research publication in an open access journal.
+The fee charged by publishers in order to publish a research publication in an Open Access journal.
 These charges are meant to cover the costs of publication and ensure the work is freely accessible to all.
 The APC information is sourced from OpenAPC, which is fully integrated into the OpenAIRE Graph.
 For a comprehensive guide:https://www.openaire.eu/openapc-guide.

 CC license